Section 1: Behavioral Misconduct

 • Bullying and Cyberbullying – Deliberate or intentional behavior, including behavior conducted on computers, cell phones, and other electronic devices, using words or actions, intended to cause fear, intimidation or harm.
 Bullying and cyberbullying may be repeated behavior and involve an imbalance of power.

-• Forgery – Alteration or misuse of any College document, record, form, or instrument of identification.
+• Forgery – Alteration or misuse of any College document, record, form or instrument of identification.

-• Illegal Use of Substances – Illegal use, possession, sale, or distribution of controlled substances, associated paraphernalia, and/or alcohol on property owned or leased by the College, or at College-sponsored activities.
+• Illegal Use of Substances – Illegal use, possession, sale, or distribution of controlled substances, associated paraphernalia and/or alcohol on property owned or leased by the College, or at College-sponsored activities.
 All persons must comply with applicable laws and District policies regarding the use of controlled substances.

 • Gender Discrimination and Sexual Misconduct – The College is committed to providing a learning environment free of unlawful discrimination and sexual harassment.
-The College will use the following policy to respond appropriately to address violations: https://www.blackhawk.edu/About/Safety-Security/Title-IX
+The College will use the following policy to respond appropriately to address violations: www.blackhawk.edu/Nondiscrimination

-• Sexual Harassment under Title IX of the Education Amendments - Sexual harassment is an overarching definition that includes sexual harassment, sexual assault, domestic violence, dating violence, and stalking.
+• Sexual Harassment under Title IX of the Education Amendments – Sexual harassment is an overarching definition that includes sexual harassment, sexual assault, domestic violence, dating violence and stalking.
 Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
 Blackhawk Technical College is bound by and supports all applicable laws as they pertain to Title IX.
 The Title IX of the Higher Education Act of 1972 ensures the College does not discriminate based on sex in its education programs.
-The Campus Sexual Violence Elimination Act (SAVE) of 2013 and the Violence Against Women Reauthorization Act (VAWA) ensures colleges and universities implement policies and programs to prevent sexual assault, dating violence, domestic violence, and stalking.
-Reports of sexual harassment under Title IX will be addressed under the College’s Gender Discrimination and Sexual Misconduct policy: https://www.blackhawk.edu/About/Safety-Security/Title-IX
+The Campus Sexual Violence Elimination Act (SAVE) of 2013 and the Violence Against Women Reauthorization Act (VAWA) ensures colleges and universities implement policies and programs to prevent sexual assault, dating violence, domestic violence and stalking.
+Reports of sexual harassment under Title IX will be addressed under the College’s Gender Discrimination and Sexual Misconduct policy: www.blackhawk.edu/Nondiscrimination

-• Harassment – Unwanted, deliberate, or repeated unsolicited comments, slurs, demeaning references, gestures, graphic material, physical contact, solicitation of favors, advances, requests, or other adverse treatment based on a protected group status.
+• Harassment – Unwanted, deliberate or repeated unsolicited comments, slurs, demeaning references, gestures, graphic material, physical contact, solicitation of favors, advances, requests or other adverse treatment based on a protected group status.
 The College reserves the right to address harassment even if it is not based on a protected group status and/or does not create a hostile environment.

 • Discrimination – Unfair or unequal treatment on the actual or perceived basis of a protected group status.
-The College reserves the right to address discrimination even it is not based on a protected status and/or does not create a hostile environment.
+The College reserves the right to address discrimination even if it is not based on a protected status and/or does not create a hostile environment.

 • Assault or Battery – Threats of physical harm or physical harm against another person.

-• Abusive Acts – Acts of verbal or physical abuse, or acts which intimidate, harass, threaten, coerce, or otherwise endanger the health or safety of any person or create a hostile learning or work environment.
+• Abusive Acts – Acts of verbal or physical abuse, or acts which intimidate, harass, threaten, coerce or otherwise endanger the health or safety of any person or create a hostile learning or work environment.

 • Meet with the complainant to understand the nature of the report and offer supportive services.

-• Contact law enforcement, if appropriate.
+• Contact law enforcement to review police reports, if appropriate.

 Once relevant information has been gathered, the Conduct Officer will take the following steps: